Estate administration glossary

 Nil rate band (NRB)

 In the UK, the amount of an estate’s value that is exempt from inheritance tax.
-As of 2021/2022, the nil rate band is £325,000 per individual (when domiciled in the UK).
+The nil rate band is £325,000 per individual (when domiciled in the UK).

 Moveable property or cash sums may also be referred to as a bequest, or under the broader term of legacy.